simicd/rockthejvm-pyspark-training/README.md

-# The repository for the Spark Essentials training
+# The repository for the Spark training setup

-This is the repository containing the starting project for the Spark Essentials training in Python.
+This is the repository containing the starting project for the live Spark training in Python.

 Recommended installation: